Varsha-1605/ML-Projects/README.md

-Since all your projects are deployed, we can enhance the README by including live demo links for each project.
-Here's an updated version:

----

 ## 🚀 Machine Learning Projects Portfolio

 This repository showcases a collection of my machine learning projects, covering diverse domains such as finance, healthcare, image classification, and predictive analytics.
 Each project includes data preprocessing, feature engineering, model training, evaluation, and **live deployment** for real-world usage.